magezil/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 ### 1-rectangle.js
 * Add a constructor to `Rectangle` that takes two arguments `w` and `h` and initialize these values to `width` and `height` respectively

+### 2-rectangle.js
+* Check values given to constructor - create empty object if either argument is 0 or negative